 Our biodynamic gardening practices and image-rich curriculum, teach reverence and respect for our Mother Earth with no threat of impending doom, but rather through the obvious beauty of what we have and how that must be nurtured to be sustained.
 The archetypal stories we tell strengthen the memory and nurture a sense of independence, curiosity, and an intuitive moral compass to be kind and truthful, noble and good.

-We bring much that is artistic: watercolors, weaving, wet felting, sculpture with beeswax, clay, bread dough, woodworking and much else that is health giving with a sense for creative free play that is held close to my heart.
+We bring much that is artistic: watercolors, wet felting, sculpture with beeswax, clay, bread dough, some woodworking and much else that is health giving with a sense for creative free play that is held close to my heart.
 Some play is quiet and some boisterous.
 Some play takes real concentration, muscle and dexterity.
-But for the children- whatever is taught or shown – it is learned best if for them it is all play.
+But for the childre- it is learned best if for them it is all play.

 At The Mother Tree, children can feel the grass and earth under their feet and eat fruit from gardens they help to tend.
 There is room for climbing and for lungs to expand in all weather.
 We endeavor to bring nature alive through art, song, storytelling, and outdoor play with all its wonders just waiting to unfold.
 It can add so much to a young child to experience the wide face of a sunflower towering like a giant above, to watch the clouds in the sky, or to hear the sound of a mother hen chortling as she lays her eggs, to feel the warmth of a newly laid egg, to pick the fruit and harvest the vegetables they planted, to smell the herbs freshly picked in their hand for soup or tea.